w3irdrobot/Drawbridge/README.md

 ##Getting Started

-For the roles and permissions to work, a Role model, and Permission model, and a User model need to exist.
+For the roles and permissions to work, a Role model, a Permission model, and a User model need to exist.
 Luckily, Drawbridge ships with three models you can easily extend to add the functionality to your models.
 In your `app/models` directory, create the following two models.

 ```php
 use Searsaw\Drawbridge\Models\BridgeRole;